Enjoy these gorgeous children's books about forest animals before heading out to explore the woods!

-The kids and I have always loved forest animals -- probably because we live in the middle of the plains ;)
+Our kids and I have always loved forest animals -- probably because we live in the middle of the grassy plains ;) which is why we love reading books about life in the forest!

 We've been so lucky in our sightings -- moose, owls, bison, elk, even bighorn sheep!

-One thing we always do is read a few books about wildlife before we set off on a forest expedition -- because how would you know how to spot a moose unless you've seen one in a book, right?
+One thing we always do is read a few books about the wildlife we may encounter before we set off on a forest expedition -- because how would you know how to spot a moose unless you've seen one in a book, right?

 Babies and toddlers will enjoy peeking through the holes to see who they spy in the forest.
 Birds, squirrels, fox, an owl -- this colorful read is a fun introduction to forest animals.